nakamingos/steggy-metadata-injector/README.md

 ## Notes

 - The injector automatically handles dash normalization (en-dash → hyphen)
+- Stats can be entered manually or generated randomly
-- Stats range is fully customizable (default: 1-99)
+- For random stats, range is fully customizable (default: 1-99)
   - Supports any integer range including negative values
   - Format: `min-max` (e.g., `1-99`, `-45-4839`, `50-150`)
-- When using default range, you can choose to manually enter exact values for each stat
-- Stats are randomly generated within the specified range for each attribute (unless manually entered)
+- Manual stat entry accepts any integer value (including negatives)
 - Files are automatically sorted by their number (#N) in the filename
 - Converted images are cleaned up after processing
 - Original files are never modified